rdsdd2021/studio/src/README.md

 ### Step 5: Connect the App to Firebase

 This app uses a single file to manage the Firebase Admin SDK connection.
-You just need to uncomment the Firebase-related code.

 -   **File to create**: `src/lib/firebase.ts`